-Microfiche: Sheet microfilm (4" by 6") containing reduced images of 270 pages or more in a grid pattern.
+Microfiche: Sheet microfilm (4 inches by 6 inches) containing reduced images of 270 pages or more in a grid pattern.

-Microprocessor: See CPU.
+Microprocessor: See Central Processing Unit (CPU).

 Microsoft-Disk Operating System (MS-DOS): Used in Windows-based personal computers as the control system prior to the introduction of 32-bit operating systems.